Johnny-Morgan/hike-logger/static/testing/TESTING.md

 - Confirmed that the statistics displayed were calculated correctly.

-- Confirmed that the table hikes contained only hikes that the logged in user had completed.
+- Confirmed that the table hikes contained only hikes that the logged-in user had completed.

 - Confirmed that the 'View' button for each hike redirected to the correct page.